 Although changing your lifestyle and circumstances might be the ideal, it may not be possible to completely make a circumstantial change.
 Many of us would love to quit our jobs, never work a day again, and live a carefree life on the beach in Bali; but, our reality is food needs to be put on the table and clothes on our back.

 Indeed, make as many adjustments to your circumstance as possible.
-In addition, prepare yourself physically, mentally, emotionally, and spiritually to cope with your stress.
+In addition, prepare yourself physically, mentally, emotionally, and spiritually to cope with chronic stress.
 If you know that you are going into a stressful day, armor yourself ready for stress battle.
-A few things you can do to protect yourself are:
+A few things you can do to reduce chronic stress are:

 - Sleep well: go to sleep at a regular time, try to get eight hours of uninterrupted high quality sleep.
 Wake up at the same time daily and have both a night and morning routine.